 My published work explores two strands of enquiry: the first concerns the political use of the past in the present.
 Heritage is becoming ever more contested and a nuanced conception of why this is happening is essential if the sector is to move in productive directions.
 The second strand relates to how my background has influenced the stories which I want to tell as an academic and as a curator.

-(Most of my publications can be downloaded at my academia.edu page).
+(Many of my publications can be downloaded at my academia.edu page).

 Crowley, Tom (2023).
 ‘Who are the Curators?
 Surveying Museum Staff in the UK who Create Narratives With Ethnographic Collections’.
 In Journal of Museum Ethnography, 36, pp 157-169.